elf4j/elf4j-tinylog/README.md

-As a service provider of the Easy Logging Facade for Java ([ELF4J](https://github.com/elf4j/elf4j-api)) SPI, I want to bind the logging capabilities of [tinylog](https://tinylog.org/v2/) to the ELF4J client application via the Java [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that any application using the [ELF4J](https://github.com/elf4j/elf4j-api) API for logging can decide to use the tinylog features at run-time without code change.
+As a service provider of the Easy Logging Facade for Java ([ELF4J](https://github.com/elf4j/elf4j-api)) SPI, I want to bind the logging capabilities of [tinylog](https://tinylog.org/v2/) to the ELF4J client application via the Java [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that any application using the [ELF4J](https://github.com/elf4j/elf4j-api) API for logging can decide to use the tinylog features at deployment time without code change.

 ## Prerequisite